New Big Money Means Equitrans Midstream Corporation (ETRN) Investors Could Reap Benefit

 The top institutional shareholder in the company is Capital International Investors with over 47.14 million shares valued at $379.01 million.
 The investor’s holdings represent 10.86% of the ETRN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 38.93 million shares valued at $312.96 million to account for 8.97% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 36.04 million shares representing 8.31% and valued at over $289.75 million, while Tortoise Capital Advisors, LLC holds 4.46% of the shares totaling 19.35 million with a market value of $155.58 million.

-Equitrans Midstream Corporation (NYSE: ETRN) is 3.98% higher on its value in year-to-date trading and has touched a low of $3.94 and a high of $11.66 in the current 52-week trading range.
+Equitrans Midstream Corporation (NYSE: ETRN) is 5.47% higher on its value in year-to-date trading and has touched a low of $4.54 and a high of $11.66 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ETRN stock was last observed hovering at around $8.63 in the last trading session, with the day’s loss setting it -0.27% off its average median price target of $10.50 for the next 12 months.
-It is also 35.69% off the consensus price target high of $13.00 offered by 13 analysts, but current levels are -39.33% lower than the price target low of $6.00 for the same period.
+The ETRN stock was last observed hovering at around $8.16 in the last trading session, with the day’s gains setting it 0.32% off its average median price target of $10.50 for the next 12 months.
+It is also 34.77% off the consensus price target high of $13.00 offered by 13 analysts, but current levels are -41.33% lower than the price target low of $6.00 for the same period.

 Equitrans Midstream Corporation (ETRN) Analyst Forecasts